General Jupyter contributor guidelines#

 Code Styling and Quality Checks#

 jupyter_server has adopted automatic code formatting so you shouldn’t need to worry too much about your code style.
-As long as your code is valid, the pre-commit hook should take care of how it should look. pre-commit and its associated hooks will automatically be installed when you run pip install -e ".[test]"
+As long as your code is valid, the pre-commit hook should take care of how it should look. pre-commit and its associated hooks are included in the test dependency group and therefore, would be installed in any of the three installation options above.

 To install pre-commit hook manually, run the following: